Nayab Singh Saini: Mid Career: 2014 -2023 (MLA & MP)

 In 2014, Saini contested the Haryana state elections from Naraingarh Assembly constituency (Ambala district) as a BJP candidate and won the MLA election by 24,361 votes to become a member of the Haryana Legislative Assembly from Naraingarh Assembly constituency from 2014 to 2019.
 He served as the Minister of State, Government of Haryana from 2015 to 2019.

 In 2019 Indian general election he was elected as Member of Parliament from Kurukshetra.
 In 2023, he was appointed the president of the Haryana unit of the BJP.

 Prime Career 2024 onwards (Chief Ministership)

 Saini, who was the president of BJP state unit was declared the new Chief Minister of Haryana on 12 March 2024 after incumbent Manohar Lal Khattar resigned as Chief Minister before 2024 Lok Sabha election.

 After the resignation of Manohar Lal Khattar, Saini was elected as the Leader of BJP's Legislative Party and subsequently took oath as the Chief Minister of Haryana.
+(He also won by-poll from Khattar's former constituency Karnal in May 2024).

 In October 2024, Saini won the Haryana Assembly Election from Ladwa seat (Kurukshetra district) and also became the second time Chief Minister of Haryana on 17 October 2024.
 According to political analysts, the elevation of Nayab Singh Saini as Chief Minister in March 2024 helped BJP win the 2024 Haryana elections, as the party was able to consolidate the votes from the OBC community, while and also gaining some Scheduled Caste (SC) voters, through new development schemes.